-- Compliance in relation to the national 4 week target for Musculoskeletal (MSK) waiting times for ongoing waits continues to show an improving trend from a low of 19.6% at December 2023 to 32.8% at September 2024.
-Across each of the four professions, an increase in compliance was seen in Physiotherapy, Podiatry and Occupational Therapy, compared to a decrease in compliance in Orthotics. - In September 2024, Urgent referrals to Occupational Therapy (OT) have an average wait of 2 weeks whilst Physiotherapy and Podiatry have an average wait of 4 weeks; however Urgent Orthotic referrals have remained the same with a wait of 9 weeks at August 2024 and at September 2024.
+- Compliance in relation to the national 4 week target for Musculoskeletal (MSK) waiting times for ongoing waits continues to show an improving trend from a low of 19.6% at December 2023 to 34.9% at November 2024.
+Across each of the four professions, an increase in compliance was seen in Occupational Therapy, Physiotherapy and Podiatry, compared to a decrease in compliance in Orthotics. - In October 2024, Urgent referrals to Physiotherapy and Podiatry have an average wait of 4 weeks, as does Occupational Therapy (OT); however Urgent Orthotic referrals have an increased wait of 14 weeks at November 2024, compared with a wait of 13 weeks at October 2024.